-- Check the TTOs against the discharge prescription; this may be done by either the ward nurse or Discharge Lounge nurse.
-This will be repeated as the patient is discharged.
-Information about these medications including dosage and storage instructions will be discussed with the patient. (refer to Checking Medicines to Take Home by Nursing Staff SOP) - Return any medication brought into hospital by the patient. - TTOs will be explained to the patient or carer, and must not be sent by taxi.
+Check the TTOs against the dis either the ward nurse or Discharge Lo patient is discharged.
+Information about these medications including dosage and storage instructions will be discussed with the patient. (refer to Checking Medicines to Take Home by Nursing Staff SOP)

+- Return any medication brought into hospital by the patient. - TTOs will be explained to the patient or carer, and must not be sent by taxi.